The CRES Team

 Heather Reams, Executive Director

-Heather is a 25-year veteran in strategic communications, public affairs, and advocacy and has held a number of senior nonprofit positions.
-Prior to her non-profit work, she spent a decade working for DC-based public affairs firms focused on strategic and crisis communications.
-She started her career as a staffer working for Senator Bob Smith (R-NH) and Congressman Gerald Weller (R-IL11), and as an intern for Senator Slade Gorton (R-WA) while pursuing her degree.
-A graduate of the University of Washington with a degree in Political Science, Heather is active in Republican local and state affairs in her home state of Virginia.
+Heather has nearly three decades of experience in public affairs and advocacy and has held a number of senior nonprofit positions.
+Prior to her non-profit work, she spent a decade at several top D.C.-based public affairs firms.
+She started her career as a staffer in the offices of Senator Bob Smith (R-NH) and Congressman Gerald Weller (R-IL11), and earlier as an intern for Senator Slade Gorton (R-WA) while pursuing her degree.
+A graduate of the University of Washington with a degree in Political Science, Heather is active in Republican local and state affairs in her home state of Virginia, where she resides with her husband, a retired Air Force lieutenant colonel, and their two school-aged children.

-Charles Hernick is the Director of Policy and Advocacy at Citizens for Responsible Energy Solutions (CRES) in Washington DC.
+Charles Hernick is the Vice President of Policy and Advocacy at Citizens for Responsible Energy Solutions (CRES) in Washington DC.
 Charles leads CRES Forum’s policy work and executes strategies to advance clean energy solutions and innovative approaches to reducing carbon emissions.

 Charles is an energy expert who understands emerging clean technologies, market barriers, and policies and regulations.
 For over a decade he has worked at the crossroads of economic development, energy, and natural resource management across the U.S. and on the ground in over a dozen countries in Africa, Latin America, and the Caribbean.
 Before joining CRES, he advised executive-level decision-makers at the U.S. Environmental Protection Agency and U.S. Agency for International Development on energy and environmental issues, and identified project-level opportunities for clean energy expansion.